basho/basho_docs/source/languages/en/riak/ops/building/installing/from-source.md

 From here you might want to check out:

 * [[Post Installation Notes|Post Installation]]: for checking Riak health after installation
-* [[The Riak Fast Track]]: a guide for setting up a 3 node cluster and exploring Riak’s main features.
-* [[Basic Cluster Setup]]: a guide that will show you how to go from one node to bigger than Google!
+* [[Five Minute Install]]: a guide that will show you how to go from one node to bigger than Google!